ngkalaf/ngkalaf.github.io/research.md

 Boston, Joshua, David Carlson & JB Duck-Mayr.
 "Political Competition and Judicial Independence: How Courts Fill the Void When Legislatures Are Ineffective."
 [Abstract](http://www.joshuaboston.com/abstracts/#independence)

-Boston, Joshua, Jonathan Homola, Betsy Sinclair, Michelle Torres, & Patrick Tucker.
+Boston, Joshua, Jonathan Homola, <a href="https://pages.wustl.edu/betsysinclair" target="_blank">Betsy Sinclair</a>, Michelle Torres, & <a href="https://www.patricktucker.org/" target="_blank">Patrick Tucker</a>.
 "Casualties of the Culture Wars: Lifestyle Differences Between Democrats and Republicans."
 [Abstract](http://www.joshuaboston.com/abstracts/#lifestyles)

 Boston, Joshua.
 "Varieties of Capitalism and Intellectual Property Institutions: Are differences in patent dispute resolutions a byproduct of economic features?"
 [Abstract](http://www.joshuaboston.com/abstracts/#patent)

 Boston, Joshua.
 "Strategic Deference by the European Court of Justice: Understanding Economic Influences on Judicial Decision-Making."
 [Abstract](http://www.joshuaboston.com/abstracts/#deference)

-Boston, Joshua, Matt Chick & Nicholas Waterbury.
+Boston, Joshua, Matt Chick & <a href="https://home.nicholaswaterbury.com/" target="_blank">Nicholas Waterbury</a>.
 "Supreme Court Agenda Setting and Precedent Influence."

 Boston, Joshua & Bernardo S. Silveira.
 "The Electoral Connection in Court: How Sentencing Responds to Voter Preferences."

 # Coauthors

-<p align="justify">All of my research -- including my dissertation -- is made better by my colleagues and co-authors.
+<p align="justify">Research is a collaborative process.
+As such, all of my work is made better by my colleagues and co-authors.
+Please take some time to check out the awesome work being done in the BGSU Political Science Department, and by my collaborators listed in the citations above.
 I hope you will take some time to check out some of their websites, which I am including here.
-I am currently working on research projects with <a href="https://pages.wustl.edu/betsysinclair" target="_blank">Betsy Sinclair</a>, <a href="http://polsci.buffalo.edu/facultystaff/lamb/" target="_blank">Charles Lamb</a>, <a href="http://polsci.buffalo.edu/facultystaff/neiheisel/" target="_blank">Jacob Neiheisel</a>, <a href="http://www.patricktucker.org/" target="_blank">Patrick Tucker</a>, <a href="http://jhomola.com/" target="_blank">Jonathan Homola</a>, <a href="http://smtorres.org/" target="_blank">S. Michelle Torres Pacheco</a>, <a href="https://sites.wustl.edu/davidcarlson/" target="_blank">Dave Carlson</a>, <a href="https://graduate.artsci.wustl.edu/mattchick" target="_blank">Matt Chick</a>, <a href="http://jbduckmayr.com/" target="_blank">JBrandon Duck-Mayr</a>, and <a href="https://polisci.wustl.edu/faculty/nicholas-waterbury" target="_blank">Nick Waterbury</a>.</p>
+Please check out the work being done by these awesome scholars:
+  <a href="https://jhomola.com/" target="_blank">Jonathan Homola</a>,
+  <a href="https://smtorres.org/" target="_blank">S. Michelle Torres Pacheco</a>,
+  <a href="https://sites.wustl.edu/davidcarlson/" target="_blank">Dave Carlson</a>,
+  <a href="https://graduate.artsci.wustl.edu/mattchick" target="_blank">Matt Chick</a>,
+  <a href="http://jbduckmayr.com/" target="_blank">JBrandon Duck-Mayr</a>,
+  <a href="https://home.nicholaswaterbury.com/" target="_blank">Nick Waterbury</a>.</p>

 <p>Replication files for my published works are available upon request.
 Please feel free to email me: <a href="mailto:jboston@wustl.edu" target="_blank">jboston@wustl.edu</a></p>